 If you have a low credit score as opposed to bad credit, getting a buy to let mortgage shouldn’t be difficult.

-A credit file is compiled of your credit history and outlines your financial conduct.
-Many lenders typically check the last six years of your credit report.
-Nonetheless, they may ask you to disclose certain issues that may have happened over six years ago.
+A credit file is compiled of your credit history and outlines your financial conduct and often covers the past six years.
+Nonetheless, lenders may ask you to disclose issues that happened over six years ago.

 A credit score is generated from numerous variables, such as address history, age and footprints.
 For instance, if you’ve frequently changed address or have had numerous applications for credit within a short space of time, it can lower your credit score.

 It’s possible to have a low credit score without having had any credit issues whatsoever.
-Despite this, lenders still see low score applicants as high risk.
-Some lenders will only check your credit history and won’t look at your credit score.
-If you have a low credit score, it makes sense to apply to lenders such as these.
+Despite this, lenders may still see low score applicants as high risk.

-How to get a buy to let mortgage with bad credit
+How to get a bad credit buy to let mortgage

 Despite having bad credit, there are certain things you can do to improve your chances of getting a buy to let mortgage.
 Underwriters will assess your credit file, but more importantly, they’ll assess your application as a whole.